-Bigger, better, and lunch included thanks to our 2014 Gathering Point Sponsors: American Senior Communities, Miller’s Senior Living, Triology Health Services, Westminster Village North and CarDon & Associates.
+Bigger, better, and lunch included thanks to our 2015 Gathering Point Sponsors: American Senior Communities, Miller’s Senior Living, Triology Health Services, Kindred Healthcare and CarDon & Associates.
 Gathering Point serves as a time where Touchpoint Members can relax and enjoy an afternoon of food, fellowship, fun and education.
 This monthly event is open to Touchpoint members, hospital volunteers, hospital auxiliary board members and others interested in meeting new people.
 Gathering Point will now provide lunch at the beginning of each social/educational event followed by the presentation of the month!
 Space is limited and registration two days prior to event is now required to reserve your spot.

 Community Heart and Vascular Hospital presents Know Your Numbers for heart health.
 Knowing you heart health numbers will help you and your doctor determine your risks for heart disease.
 The Know Your Numbers screening includes total lipid profile (total cholesterol, HDL, LDL, triglyceride and TC/HDL ratio), glucose, height, weight, and blood pressure.
 Your screening results will be ready in about 15 minutes.
 All is free!
 Walk-ins welcome; registration not needed.
-To ensure that you will be screened, you must arrive by 11:30 a.m. to secure a screening opportunity.
-The screening ends at 12 p.m.
+To ensure that you will be screened, you must arrive a half hour before screening time ends.
 Fasting for 10 hours with nothing but water is recommended for best total profile results.
-Screening is FREE for hospital visitors only and is not a part of the employee Medical Benefits screening program.
+Screening is FREE for hospital visitors only and is not a part of the employee medical benefits screening program.

 Stroke Support Group